amient/kafka-metrics/README.md

 </a>

 Metrics Discovery module can be used for generating configs and dashboards for existing Kafka Clusters.
+It uses Zookeeper Client and generates Grafana dashboards into the local instance and configurations into the STDOUT.
+The output configuration can be piped into one of the runtime modules, e.g. InfluxDBLoader or Metrics Agent.
-It uses Zookeeper Client and generates configurations for scanners/agents and Grafana.
-It is a Java Application that can be built with the following command:
+It is a Java Application and first has to be built with the following command:

     ./gradlew :metrics-discovery:build

-Example usage for a single-node broker running on localhost:
+### Example usage for local Kafka cluster and local InfluxDB

+    ./discovery/build/scripts/discovery \
+        --zookeeper "localhost:2181" \
-    ./metrics-discovery/build/scripts/metrics-discovery "localhost:2181" "local-kafka-cluster"
+        --dashboard "local-kafka-cluster" \

-The above command also launch an embedded jmx scanner and assuming you have launched the bundled metrics instance, the dashboard can be viewed directly with this link:
+        --dashboard-path "./instance/.data/grafana/dashboards" \
+        --influxdb "http://root:root@localhost:8086" | ./influxdb-loader/build/scripts/influxdb-loader

+The above command discovers all the brokers that are part of the cluster and configures an influxdb-loader instance using local instance of InfluxDB.
+It also generates a dashboard for the discovered cluster which can be viewed, assuming Grafan is also running alongside InfluxDB (see Metrics Instance):

     http://localhost:3000/dashboard/file/local-kafka-cluster.json

+### Example usage for remote Kafka cluster with Metrics Agent

+On the Kafka Cluster:

+    ./discovery/build/scripts/discovery \
+        --zookeeper "<SEED-ZK-HOST>:<ZK-PORT>" \
+        --dashboard "remote-kafka-cluster" \
+        --topic "metrics" | ./metrics-agent/build/scripts/metrics-agent

+On the Kafka Metrics instance:

+    ./discovery/build/scripts/discovery \
+        --zookeeper "<SEED-ZK-HOST>:<ZK-PORT>" \
+        --topic "metrics" \
+        --dashboard "remote-kafka-cluster" \
+        --dashboard-path "./instance/.data/grafana/dashboards" \
+        --influxdb "http://root:root@localhost:8086" | ./influxdb-loader/build/scripts/influxdb-loader

 <a name="usage-loader">
 ## InfluxDB Loader Usage